 - A. Record Prints: Maintain one set of black-line prints of the Contract Drawings and Shop Drawings. - 1.
 Preparation: Mark Record Prints to show the actual installation where installation varies from that shown originally.
 Require individual or entity who obtained record data, whether individual or entity is Installer, subcontractor, or similar entity, to prepare the marked-up Record Prints. - a.
 Give particular attention to information on concealed elements that would be difficult to identify or measure and record later.
 Accurately record information in an understandable drawing technique. - b.
 Record data as soon as possible after obtaining it.
 Record and check the markup before enclosing concealed installations. - 2.
 Content: Types of items requiring marking include, but are not limited to, the following: - a.
 Dimensional changes to Drawings. - b.
 Revisions to details shown on Drawings. - c.
 Depths of foundations below first floor. - d.
 Locations and depths of underground utilities. - e.
 Revisions to routing of piping and conduits. - f.
 Revisions to electrical circuitry. - g.
 Actual equipment locations. - h.
 Duct size and routing. - i.
 Locations of concealed internal utilities. - j.
 Changes made by Change Order or Construction Change Directive. - k.
 Changes made following Prime Consultant's written orders. - I. Details not on the original Contract Drawings. - m.
-Field records for variable and concealed conditions.
+Field records for variable and concealed conditions. - n.
+Record information on the Work that is shown only schematically.

-- n.
-Record information on the Work that is shown only schematically. - Mark the Contract Drawings or Shop Drawings, whichever is most capable of showing actual physical conditions, completely and accurately.
+- 3. Mark the Contract Drawings or Shop Drawings, whichever is most capable of showing actual physical conditions, completely and accurately.
 If Shop Drawings are marked, show cross-reference on the Contract Drawings. - 4.
 Mark record sets with erasable, red-colored pencil.
 Use other colors to distinguish between changes for different categories of the Work at same location. - 5.
 Mark important additional information that was either shown schematically or omitted from original Drawings. - 6.
-Note Construction Change Directive numbers, alternate numbers, Change Order numbers, and similar identification, where applicable. - B. Record CAD Drawings: Prepare a full set of corrected CAD Drawings of the Contract Drawings, as follows: - 1.
-Format: Same CAD program, version, and operating system as the original Contract Drawings.
-PDF format also. - 2.
-Incorporate changes and additional information previously marked on Record Prints.
-Delete, redraw, and add details and notations where applicable. - 3.
-Refer instances of uncertainty to Prime Consultant through Owners Project Manager for resolution. - 4.
-The Contractor is free to negotiate a fee with the Prime Consultant, for the CAD Drawings of the Contract Drawings for use in recording Information. - C. Format: Identify and date each Record Drawing; include the designation "PROJECT RECORD DRAWING' in a prominent location. - 1.
+Note Construction Change Directive numbers, alternate numbers, Change Order numbers, and similar identification, where applicable. - B. Format: Identify and date each Record Drawing; include the designation "PROJECT RECORD DRAWING' in a prominent location. - 1.
 Record Prints: Organize Record Prints into manageable sets.
 Bind each set with durable paper cover sheets.
-Include identification on cover sheets. - Record CAD Drawings: Organize CAD information into separate electronic files that correspond to each sheet of the Contract Drawings.
-Name each file with the sheet identification.
-Include identification in each CAD file.
-PDF format also. - 3.
-Identification: As follows:

-- a.
-Project name.

-- b.
-Date.

-- c.
-Designation "PROJECT RECORD DRAWINGS."
+Include identification on cover sheets. - 2.
+Identification: As follows: - a.
+Project name. - b.
+Date. - c.
+Designation "PROJECT RECORD DRAWINGS." - d.

-- d.
 Name of Contractor.